MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-server-infrastructure.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

 Configuring the server infrastructure is the first thing you do to deploy Always On VPN.
-This topic provides instructions on how to install and configure the server-side components necessary to support the VPN.
+This article provides instructions on how to install and configure the server-side components necessary to support the VPN.
 The server-side components include configuring:

--   PKI to distribute the certificates used by users, the VPN server and the NPS.
+-   PKI to distribute the certificates used by users, the VPN server, and the NPS.

 -   RRAS to support IKEv2 connections.